mos641/C-CompilerFrontEnd/README.md

 # Compiler - Front End
+Designed a new unique programming language with distinct grammar and semantics named "Faiyum".
+Developed a front-end compiler in C for the language.
-Front End Compiler including buffer, scanner and parser
+Compiler includes use of a buffer, scanner, and parser.
-For the unique defined lanuage "Faiyum"
-Testing .bat script and built program are in the Debug Folder
+Testing .bat script and built program are in the Debug Folder.